 Energy penalties are another impediment to CCS deployment in the power sector.
-To power the operations of CCS facilities, the energy use (and air pollutants) for the same amount of electricity output is expected to increase by around 25 percent (IPCC 2005; Jacobson 2009; Sgouridis et al. 2019).
-In addition, installing CCS cannot prevent all CO2 emissions; uncaptured emissions are estimated to be around 5-15 per cent (Eldardiry and Habib 2018).
+To power the operations of CCS facilities, the energy use (and air pollutants) for the same amount of electricity output is expected to increase by around 25 percent (IPCC 2005).
+In addition, installing CCS cannot prevent all CO_2 emissions; uncaptured emissions are estimated to be around 5-15 percent (Eldardiry and Habib 2018).